Rawleigh Warner Jr.: Oil business

 After a brief stint in finance, Warner was looking for a new career in 1948.
 As his father Rawleigh Warner Sr. was chairman of Pure Oil, the oil business seemed like a natural fit.
 Wishing to avoid the appearance of nepotism, Warner followed his father's advice and joined the financial staff of Continental Oil Company in Houston, Texas.
 Warner served as the assistant to the treasurer and remained with Continental until 1953.

 In 1953, Warner was recruited to join Socony-Vacuum Oil Company as the assistant to the vice president of finance in one of the company's divisions based in Fort Lee, New Jersey.
 He later transferred to the parent company as its economics department manager.
-Later he managed Socony’s Middle East department and was elected regional vice president of Mobil International Oil Company, one of Socony's divisions, in 1964.
+Later he managed Socony's Middle East department and was elected regional vice president of Mobil International Oil Company, one of Socony's divisions, in 1964.
 After only twelve years working for Socony, Warner was elected president of the renamed Socony Mobil Oil Company on January 1, 1965, replacing Herbert Willetts.
 In his second year as president, the company again changed its name to Mobil and modernized its logo from a red Pegasus to the word "Mobil" in blue letters with a red letter "O".
-On September 1, 1969, Warner was elected Chairman and CEO of Mobil, replacing Albert Nickerson.
+On September 1, 1969, Warner was elected chairman and CEO of Mobil, replacing Albert Nickerson.

 He is attributed as leading Mobil's corporate sponsorship.
 Warner helped start Mobil's sponsorship of PBS's Masterpiece Theatre, a relationship that spanned from the 1970s to 2004.
-He is also noted for working with his Vice President of Public Affairs Herbert Schmertz to publish weekly paid Op-Eds under Mobil's name in national newspapers in the 1970's and 1980's, including the New York Times.
+He is also noted for working with his Vice President of Public Affairs Herbert Schmertz to publish weekly paid Op-Eds under Mobil's name in national newspapers in the 1970s and 1980s, including the New York Times.
 He retired on February 1, 1986.